 If your desktop computer doesn’t have wireless Wi-Fi capability built-in you can easily add it by plugging in an inexpensive USB Wi-Fi adapter.
 These adapters are extremely easy to use and they only cost a few bucks.

 4 – If the weather report is calling for the possibility of thunderstorms in your area, unplug your computer and other electronic devices before you leave your house to run errands or hit the road for a day trip.

 And yes, you should also unplug your surge protectors and battery backup devices from their electrical outlets (be sure to turn them off first) to prevent them from being taken out by a lightning strike.

 As I mentioned above, a good surge suppressor or battery backup device is your first line of defense against lightning strikes and strong power surges, but they won’t completely protect your gear if lightning happens to strike the power grid fairly close to your home.

-Bottom line: You can count on a few electrical storms making their way through your neighborhood during the upcoming storm season, but the steps listed above can help prevent your computer(s) and other expensive electronic devices from being taken out by them!
+Bottom line: You can count on some electrical storms making their way through your neighborhood during the storm season, but the steps listed above can help prevent your computer(s) and other expensive electronic devices from being damaged or destroyed by them!